Home on the Range (2004 film)

-Home on the Range is a 2004 American animated Western comedy film produced by Walt Disney Feature Animation and released by Walt Disney Pictures.
-Named after the popular cowboy song of the same name, which also serves as the state song of Kansas, the film was written and directed by Will Finn and John Sanford, and stars the voices of Roseanne Barr, Judi Dench, Jennifer Tilly, Cuba Gooding Jr., Randy Quaid, and Steve Buscemi.
-It features original songs written by Alan Menken and Glenn Slater, and an original musical orchestral score also composed by Menken.
+Home on the Range is a 2004 American animated western film produced by Walt Disney Feature Animation.
+Written and directed by Will Finn and John Sanford, it stars the voices of Roseanne Barr, Judi Dench, Jennifer Tilly, Cuba Gooding Jr., Randy Quaid, and Steve Buscemi.

-Home on the Range is set in the Old West, and centers on a mismatched trio of dairy cows—brash, adventurous Maggie; prim, proper Mrs. Calloway; and ditzy, happy-go-lucky Grace.
+The film is set in the Old West and follows a mismatched trio of dairy cows—brash, adventurous Maggie; prim, proper Mrs. Calloway; and ditzy, happy-go-lucky Grace.
 The three cows must capture an infamous rustler named Alameda Slim for his bounty in order to save their idyllic farm from foreclosure.
 Aiding them in their quest is Lucky Jack, a feisty, peg-legged rabbit, and a selfish horse named Buck, eagerly working in the service of Rico, a famous bounty hunter, who seeks the glory for himself.
+The film features original songs written by Alan Menken and Glenn Slater, and an original musical orchestral score also composed by Menken.

-Home on the Range premiered at the El Capitan Theatre in Los Angeles on March 21, 2004, and was released in the United States on April 2.
-The film received mixed reviews from critics and was a box office failure, grossing $145.3 million worldwide against a production budget of $110 million.
-It was also the last traditionally animated film produced by Disney until The Princess and the Frog (2009).
+Home on the Range premiered at the El Capitan Theatre in Los Angeles, California on March 21, 2004, and was theatrically released in the United States by Buena Vista Pictures Distribution on April 2.
+The film received mixed reviews from critics, and underperformed at the box office, grossing $145.3 million against a $110 million budget.